-Your appeal rights when your health insurance company says no to a treatment or a bill
+Your appeal rights when your health insurance company says no

 You can win an appeal, but it takes some work.
 First, read the denial letter.
 Why was coverage denied?
 What's the appeals process and timeline?

 If it's a billing or claims-processing error, call your medical provider's billing office and ask them to clear things up with the insurer.
-If a bill is due during your appeal process, consider these suggestions.

 If it isn't a billing or claims-processing error, you'll need to appeal to overturn it.
-Below are some suggestions that might help.

 Tips for filing your appeal